 Dr Kim Bouwer joined Exeter Law school as a Lecturer in Law (Education & Research) in November 2019.
 She was previously a Max Weber Fellow at the European University Institute (Florence), a Lecturer at the University of Strathclyde (Glasgow), and a Teaching Fellow at UCL (London and Adelaide).
 Kim is also qualified as an attorney and solicitor and worked as a claimant public interest lawyer in London and Johannesburg.

 Kim's research interests include climate law - with a particular interest in climate litigation - energy and environmental law, human rights, and private law.
 She has published several highly praised articles, particularly in the field of climate litigation.
 Kim is currently working on a monograph about climate litigation, under contract with Cambridge University Press.
-In 2020 she received grant funding from the Modern Law Review for a workshop on the theme of Climate Litigation in Africa.
-This is being co-hosted with the University of Witwatersrand in Johannsburg.
-You can read more about the workshop here: https://drive.google.com/file/d/1TLHknSUEFMNW0UsgiTnOxj3TDq9bxF2V/view?ths=true

 Kim would be happy to accept applications from prospective doctoral candidates in climate, energy and environmental law.